Module: Heatwave::Normalizers

 ascii_safeto every String leaf in a Hash/Array structure. -

-.default(value) ⇒ Object
+.default(value) ⇒ Object?

 Apply the configured default chain (